gitaroktato/tdd-kata-bowling-game/protect-your-invariants.md

 - Helps readabiltiy by explicitly phrasing another "noun" of our doman, called **frame**.
 - But most importantly **it's decomposing the problem to smaller subproblems that's easier to solve!**

-So let's have a simple diagram to see how our class hierarchy should look like.
+Here's a diagram, that shows how our class hierarchy should look like.

+...